ga4gh/va-spec/schema/va-spec/core-im/def/VariantStatement.rst

        *  - hasEvidenceLines
           - :ref:`EvidenceLine`
           - 0..m
           - A discrete, independent argument relevant to the validity of the Proposition assessed or put forth in the Statement.
-This arguent is based on the interpretation of one or more pieces of information as evidence.
+This argument is based on the interpretation of one or more pieces of information as evidence.
        *  - hasEvidence
           - :ref:`InformationEntity`
           - 0..m
           - A piece of information that represents or contributes to an argument for or against the validity of the Proposition put forth in a Statement.
-This is a shortcut relation that links a Statement directly to a piece of evidnece supporting it, bypassing the Evidence Line class when used data creators do not utilize an Evidence Line object.
+This is a shortcut relation that links a Statement directly to a piece of evidence supporting it, bypassing the Evidence Line class when used data creators do not utilize an Evidence Line object.
        *  - variant
           - `Variation <../../vrs/vrs.json#/$defs/Variation>`_ | `CategoricalVariation <../../catvrs/catvrs.json#/$defs/CategoricalVariation>`_ | `IRI <../../gks-common/common.json#/$defs/IRI>`_
           - 1..1